 What vaccinations are required?

 Georgetown University in Qatar (GU-Q) requires all students at the time of registration to provide documentation of vaccination or immunity from Polio, Diphtheria, Tetanus, Hepatitis B, Measles, Mumps, Rubella, Varicella, Meningitis.
-In addition, all students are required to have documentation of a Tuberculosis (TB) skin test in the last year.
+In addition, all students are required to have documentation of a Tuberculosis (TB) test in the last year.

 How do I submit proof of vaccinations or a Meningitis waiver?